nbock010/Math1205Project/readme.txt

 -----------------------------------
 HOW TO RUN
   The main user interface is in client.java.
 It runs the primary method in DemoScript.java which (hopefully) describes how a simulation runs.
 It should be able to run in any JDE using Java 11 (I think).

+  It runs using System.in as an input scanner, such that the user may define the number of cells and sugars to apply to a simulation.

 -----------------------------------
 REFERENCES/FURTHER READINGS